They say that only a Mom really knows

 Pride in your voice, eyes that do shine.

-As you look toward your children, now grown
+As I look toward my children, now all grown

-You know that you'd give up all that you own.
+I know that I'd give up all that I own.

 To go back in time, if just for a day

-To a time when the baby in your arms did lay.
+To a time when a tiny baby in my arms did lay.

 The future still so far far away